 Providing access to quality arts education experiences remains one of Arts & Humanities Bainbridge’s primary goals, and we do so through our award-winning Arts in Education program.

-For 15 years, our Arts in Education program has worked to support a network of school administration, classroom teachers, teaching artists, and community partners, all working to ensure quality student learning in the arts and arts integration in Bainbridge Island school classrooms.
+For more than 15 years, our Arts in Education program has worked to support a network of school administration, classroom teachers, teaching artists, and community partners, all working to ensure quality student learning in the arts and arts integration in Bainbridge Island school classrooms.

 What makes this program and the artist residencies so impactful is the collaborative planning between the Classroom Teachers and Teaching Artists.
 The forms in the links below will guide educators through the planning, implementation and assessment steps.

 For additional questions regarding the Arts in Education Program, contact: